This poem was quoted at Batley Library, Batley Poetry evening on 18/11/23

 Published on Facebook pages – Facebook Poetry Society, Igniting The Spark, Ivo Bierands, On My Mind, Poetry Prompts, Poetry UK, and The Love of Poetry on 13/09/24.

-I asked the time
+I spoke with the time

 Where does it run?

-Voices of birds, the noise of the wind,
+Voices of birds, the noise of winds,

 I’m a river